rizkysyaiful/public/Codex.md

 ### 2. Baca

-1. **Steer toward quality time:** Look for opportunities to enjoy quality time with myself, other people, and my interests.
+1. **Arahkan diri ke waktu :** Look for opportunities to enjoy quality time with myself, other people, and my interests.
 2. **Notice anomalies:** Notice when something is unresolved, unwanted, or in conflict with my beliefs -- resist the urge to move these anomalies into blind spots.
 3. **Notice the voices:** Many of my beliefs about myself and the world are really just automated voices passing off beliefs that have been hard-coded in my head over time as indisputable facts.
 I shouldn't assume they're always right.
 4. **Remember the soloverse:** What I think is the universe is actually my mental model of the universe (the soloverse).
 Don't forget.